neuro-inc/cookbook/README.md

 You have two options of how you might wish to use our recipes.
 You can sign up as [free tier user](https://neu.ro/) and experiment with the recipes within our managed installation of the platform.
 You can also install Neuro into your AWS, GCP, or Azure cloud account or on-perm GPU rack and use the recipes there.

-## What's Inside?
+# What's Inside?

-### Vision
+## Vision

-* [Object detection](https://github.com/neuromation/ml-recipe-object-detection).
+[Object detection](https://github.com/neuromation/ml-recipe-object-detection).
 An end to end object detection pipeline for objects represented in the [Common Objects in Context (COCO)](http://cocodataset.org) dataset that allows you to evaluate performance on real life images and to add new object classes.

-* [Pediatric Bone Age Assessment](https://github.com/neuromation/ml-recipe-bone-age).
+[Pediatric Bone Age Assessment](https://github.com/neuromation/ml-recipe-bone-age).
 This recipe demonstrates the estimation of the age of the child from the X-ray image of the left hand from the wrist to the fingertips.
 It is based on an approach described in _"Paediatric Bone Age Assessment Using Deep Convolutional Neural Networks" by V. Iglovikov, A. Rakhlin, A. Kalinin and A. Shvets_, [1](https://link.springer.com/chapter/10.1007%2F978-3-030-00889-5_34), [2](https://www.biorxiv.org/content/biorxiv/early/2018/06/20/234120.full.pdf).

-### Language
+## Language

-* [Language Recipes](https://github.com/neuromation/ml-recipe-nlp).
+[Language Recipes](https://github.com/neuromation/ml-recipe-nlp).
 Based on [Microsoft's NLP Notebooks](https://github.com/microsoft/nlp), these let you start building Natural Language Processing systems for various scenarios, such as: Topic Classification, Named Entity Recognition, Question Answering, Sentence Similarity, and more.

-* [Hierarchical Attention](https://github.com/neuromation/ml-recipe-hier-attention).
+[Hierarchical Attention](https://github.com/neuromation/ml-recipe-hier-attention).
 Based on highly cited paper [Hierarchical Attention Networks for Document Classification](https://arxiv.org/abs/1608.07775) (Z. Yang et al.), published in 2017, this recipe demonstrates how to apply this two-step architecture to sentiment classification.

-### Music Generation

-* [MIDI Generator](https://github.com/neuromation/ml-recipe-midi-generator).
+[MIDI Generator](https://github.com/neuromation/ml-recipe-midi-generator).
 This recipe demonstrates how to generate MIDI files from scratch and continue existing MIDI files.
 Warning: the recipe contains very catchy notebook.
-Do not forget to watch your surroundings!
+Don't forget to watch your surroundings!

-### Reinforcement Learning
+## Reinforcement Learning

-* [Deep Q-Learning](https://github.com/neuromation/ml-recipe-mountain-car).
+[Deep Q-Learning](https://github.com/neuromation/ml-recipe-mountain-car).
 This recipe shows a rather simplistic approach to reinforcement learning (DQN) in one of the traditional environment: [Mountain Car](https://gym.openai.com/envs/MountainCar-v0/).
 It is an excellent starting point to dive into Deep Reinforcement Learning.

-### Learning
+## Learning

-* [Practical Deep Learning for Coders, v3](https://github.com/neuromation/ml-recipe-course-fast-ai-v3).
+[Practical Deep Learning for Coders, v3](https://github.com/neuromation/ml-recipe-course-fast-ai-v3).
 Brought to you by [fast.ai](https://fast.ai), this course aims to make deep learning more comfortable to use, thereby getting more people from all backgrounds involved.

-* [A Code-First Introduction to Natural Language Processing](https://github.com/neuromation/ml-recipe-course-fast-ai-nlp) is another great [course](https://www.fast.ai/2019/07/08/fastai-nlp/) from fast.ai.
+[A Code-First Introduction to Natural Language Processing](https://github.com/neuromation/ml-recipe-course-fast-ai-nlp) is another great [course](https://www.fast.ai/2019/07/08/fastai-nlp/) from fast.ai.
 It covers a lot of ground, including transfer learning for NLP, tips on working with languages other than English, attention and the transformer, text generation algorithms, and issues of bias.

-## Prerequisites
+# Prerequisites

 * Familiarity with working with data in Python.
 * Familiarity with machine learning concepts (such as training and test sets).
 * Some experience with PyTorch and neural networks is helpful.

-## Getting Started
+# Getting Started

-### Install the Neuro CLI
+## Install the Neuro CLI

 To work with ML Recipes, you need to install the Neuro Platform CLI.